-Serum electrolytes and creatinine and plasma glucose are measured unless patients are extremely healthy and < 50 yr of age, the procedure is considered very low risk, and use of nephrotoxic drugs is not expected.
+Serum electrolytes and creatinine and plasma glucose are measured unless patients are extremely healthy and < 50, the procedure is considered very low risk, and use of nephrotoxic drugs is not expected.

-Liver enzymes are measured if abnormalities are suspected based on the patient’s history or examination.
+Liver tests are often measured if abnormalities are suspected based on the patient’s history or examination.

-Coagulation studies and bleeding time are needed only if patients have a history of bleeding diathesis or a disorder associated with bleeding.
+Coagulation studies and bleeding time are needed only if patients have a personal or family history of bleeding diathesis or a disorder associated with bleeding.

-Pulmonary function testing may be done if patients have a known chronic pulmonary disorder or symptoms or signs of pulmonary disease.
+Pulmonary function testing Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more may be done if patients have a known chronic pulmonary disorder or symptoms or signs of pulmonary disease.

 Procedural risk is highest with the following: